ChackDan/PStemp/Add-AzureRmServiceFabricClusterCertificate.md

 # Add-AzureRmServiceFabricClusterCertificate

 ## SYNOPSIS
-Add a secondary cluster certificate to the cluster
+Add a secondary cluster certificate to the cluster.

 ## SYNTAX